 We work closely with Clarence City Council, and the state and Commonwealth governments to ensure that any planned developments on or near the airport do not affect our passenger safety or long term operations.

-We’re incredibly excited to have achieved level one accreditation with Airport Carbon Accreditation (ACA).
+We’re incredibly excited to have achieved level two accreditation with Airport Carbon Accreditation (ACA).

 This voluntary program is globally recognised with 96 members operating in over 510 airports in 42 countries with in the Asia-Pacific region.
 An airport must understand how much carbon it emits every year and from which activities and operations in order to plan how to limit these emissions.
 Therefore, as a first step, an airport needs to measure its carbon emissions, also known as its carbon footprint.
 An airport can measure its footprint itself, assisted by the accreditation guidance or get support from one of a number of specialist companies.